-Blackdown Community Choir is an enthusiastic group of singers who have been meeting for over eight years for fun and some performance, with new members joining all the time.
-This term the choir has grown so much we have moved to a new venue at the Baptist Centre.
-The choir draws people from Wellington and the surrounding area including the Blackdown Hills, Milverton, mid and East Devon.
+Blackdown Community Choir consists of an enthusiastic group of singers many who have been meeting since 2002, for fun and some performance.
+The choir draws people from Wellington and the surrounding area including the Blackdown Hills, Taunton, the Quantocks, Milverton, mid and East Devon.

-Meets most Thursday evenings during term times at the Baptist Centre, South Street, Wellington, Somerset 7.30 – 9.15 pm.What?
+Meets most Thursday evenings during term times at St John’s Church, Wellington, Somerset 7.30 – 9.15 pm.What?

 The choir sings rousing songs in glorious unaccompanied harmony, for the sheer joy of singing!
 All kinds of songs from around the world are sung, as well as traditional songs from these shores – from folk to French, American to African, Georgian to gospel, pop to pavanes.
 The atmosphere is deliberately informal – people feel welcome and unpressurised.

-The choir is now in its eleventh year!
-It was started in 2002 by Gabrielle Newman-Turner who initially ran it as an evening class – Successful Singing – at Court Fields School in Wellington.
-In recent years it has been run as an independent choir and enjoyed many successful performances and several CD recordings, under Gabbi’s leadership until her retirement in summer 2010.
+The choir was started in 2002 by Gabrielle Newman-Turner who initially ran it as an evening class – Successful Singing – at Court Fields School in Wellington.
+The choir was then run as an independent choir under Gabbi’s leadership until her retirement in summer 2010.

 Yes, anyone can join if we have space: this means all are welcome whatever your background as long as you are over 16.Performance

-Why not come along to a taster workshop and gain confidence using your natural singing voice?
+Why not come along to a taster session and gain confidence using your natural singing voice?
 See the information on the Join page (FAQs)